symfony/symfony-docs/messenger.rst

     The datetime property of the messages stored in the database uses the timezone of the current system.
-This may cause issues if multiple machines with different timezone configuration use the same storage.
+This may cause issues if multiple machines with different timezone configurations use the same storage.

 Redis Transport
 ~~~~~~~~~~~~~~~